 The screen is blank when using Xbox One with AVR

-If you are using an audio-video receiver or AVR, and you run into this issue, the problem is with connection setup.
-As the AVR is in between your console and TV, make sure the cables are in right ports.
-We will also have to check on the Video output settings on the Xbox as well.
+If you are using an audio-video receiver or AVR and run into this issue, the problem is with the connection setup.
+As the AVR is in between your console and TV, make sure the cables are in the right ports.
+We will also have to check on the Video output settings on the Xbox.